What are Frequent Releases?

 Delivering updates regularly allows for a quicker return on investment, as users can benefit from new features sooner.

-Merely showing the latest version to a project or product manager, or turning it over to a quality assurance team, is insufficient.
+Merely showing the latest version to a manager or QA team is insufficient.
 Representative users or real users should evaluate a release to gather meaningful feedback.

-In cases where it’s impossible to release to all users (such as with embedded software), it’s important to engage some users, like pilot sites or volunteer beta testers, rather than forgoing user feedback entirely.
+If it’s impossible to release to all users (e.g., embedded software), engage pilot sites or volunteer beta testers rather than skipping user feedback.